Trace State Park Lake

 SpeciesDetail

-BassThe bass bite is fair to good.
-It took 18+ pounds to win a recent tournament.
+BassThe bass bite is fair to good and anglers are catching most fish in the 1-2 lb. range.
 Shallow points at the mouths of pockets with Texas-rigged finesse worms, chatterbaits, 1 oz. spinnerbaits, and Alabama rigs being good bait choices.
 Other than points, target the creek channels on each side of the lake for bass, crappie and bream.

 Crappie Crappie bite is fair to good.
 Not a lot of numbers, but mostly 11- 12 inch fish being caught as deep at 10 feet and as shallow as 2 feet.
 Trolling jigs and crankbaits are good techniques to find the fish that have not started moving toward shallow water.
+In stained or muddy water, crappie have a tendency to move more shallow and be more active, so keep that in mind with all of the recent storms.
 Minnows also are known to be productive.

-BreamBream bite is good, with mostly smaller fish being caught.
-This should improve towards the end of April.
-Anglers are tightlining red worms and/or crickets along the points, piers, and the banks around any laydowns in 5 - 15 feet of water.
+BreamBream bite is fair, with mostly smaller fish being caught.
+Anglers are tightlining red worms and/or crickets along the points, piers, and the banks around any laydowns in 5 - 7 feet of water.
 Check creek channels and woody cover for productivity.

 Trace State Park Lake Special Regulations